Natural Hazards Commission: Claims settlement

-Natural Hazards Insurance Bill (2022)

-A bill proposing to update the legislation governing the Earthquake Commission was introduced into Parliament in March 2022.
-The overarching objectives of its changes are "to enable better community recovery from natural hazards, to clarify the role of the Commission and the cover provided by the Bill, and to enhance the durability and flexibility of the legislation.".
-The Commission's name will change to Toka Tū Ake Natural Hazards Commission.

-The Canterbury earthquake sequence
+Canterbury earthquake sequence

 On 4 September 2010, a powerful earthquake struck near Darfield in Canterbury.
 It began a series of earthquakes and aftershocks lasting till around 2016.
-The most destructive of these was the 22 February 2011 earthquake, centered close to Christchurch, in which 185 people died.
-EQC received over 470,000 claims, more than 15,000 families lost their homes, and repair costs were estimated at over $40 billion.
+The most destructive of these was the 22 February 2011 earthquake, centred close to Christchurch, in which 185 people died.
+The then Earthquake Commission (EQC) received over 470,000 claims, more than 15,000 families lost their homes, and repair costs were estimated at over $40 billion.
 EQC acknowledged several times during this period that the scale of the disaster was unprecedented.
 Speculation at the time about the scale of the damage proved to be significantly incorrect.